 Add campaign variable categories to get better insights and for easier grouping

 Add campaign variable categories to make your campaign names more informative and your ad accounts easier to handle.
-Also, by using thought through categories allows you to easily group and filter your advertising campaign data and hence makes analyzing the data easier.
+Also, using thought-through categories allows you to easily group and filter your advertising campaign data and hence makes analyzing the data easier.

 Before adding any, discuss and decide with your team which ad campaign variables to use.
 You can find inspiration for campaign variables in our post about campaign namings.